 History of Irish Food with Regina Sexton Pt2

-Hello!Excite about Part2 of our Irish Food History!The Irish palette, is coarse like an oat cake.
+Hello!Very excited about Part Two of our Irish Food History!The Irish palette, is coarse like an oat cake.
 Fatty from butter and meat, and salty from preservation of food.What animal shaped the culture of Ireland more than any other?
 I'll give you a clue with this amazing myth and story.
 Táin Bó Cúailnge, the story of the cattle raid of Cooley!What's the relationship with fish and seafood?
 What if an alien came down to Ireland and saw this island, surrounded by sea, and thought the Irish would eat a lot of fish, what is the reality and how it has been shaped by history, poverty and religion?And what about the famous bog butter?Regina Sexton is Food and Culinary Historian, Programme Manager MA in Food Studies and Irish Foodways, University College Cork.
 She has been researching and publishing in the area of Irish food and culinary history since 1993.
 As such, she is the best possible person to takes us through an adventure through the history of Irish foodways!Enjoy the latest episode!Thom & The Delicious LegacySupport this show http://supporter.acast.com/the-delicious-legacy.
 If you love to time-travel through food and history why not join us at https://plus.acast.com/s/the-delicious-legacy.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Om Podcasten

-Imagine yourself dining with Socrates, Plato, or Pythagoras... maybe even Cicero and Julius Caesar...being a soldier marching with Alexander's the Great army in the vast Persian empire discovering new foods... or try and picture the richness of fruits and vegetables in the lush Hanging Gardens of Babylon...what foods did our ancestors ate?How did all begin?
-Why am I so hooked on ancient recipes and ingredients?
-Is the food delicious?
-Wholesome?
-Do you need to know?
-I think so!
-Recipes, ingredients, ways of cooking.
+A Greek Gourmand, travels through time...Imagine yourself dining with Socrates, Plato, or Pythagoras!
+What tasty morsels of food accompanied the conversations of these most significant minds in Western philosophy?Now picture yourself as you sat for a symposium with Cicero, or Pliny the Elder or Julius Caesar.
+The opulent feasts of the decadent Romans!Maybe, you're following Alexander the Great during his military campaigns in Asia for ten years.
+Conquering the vast Persian empire, while discovering new foods.
+Or try and picture the richness of fruits and vegetables in the lush Hanging Gardens of Babylon.What foods did our ancestors ate?How did all begin?
+Who was the first to write a recipe down and why?
+Sauces, ingredients, ways of cooking.
 Timeless and continuous yet unique and so alien to us now days.
 Staple ingredients of the Mediterranean world -as we think now- like tomatoes, potatoes, rice, peppers, didn't exist.
 What did they eat?
-We will travel and imagine how it was to eat like a Greek Philosopher in a symposium in Athens, as a Roman Emperor or as a rich merchant in the last night in Pompeii......Lavish dinners, exotic ingredients, barbaric elements, all intertwined...Stay tuned and find out more here, in 'The Delicious Legacy' Podcast!Find all out, right here!Support this show http://supporter.acast.com/the-delicious-legacy.
+We will travel far and wide, reconstructing the diet, the feasts, the dishes of a Greek Philosopher in a symposium in Athens, or a Roman Emperor or as a rich merchant in the last night in Pompeii.....Lavish dinners, exotic spices, so-called "barbaric" traditions of beer and milk, all intertwined...Stay tuned and find out more here, in 'The Delicious Legacy' Podcast!Support this show http://supporter.acast.com/the-delicious-legacy.
 If you love to time-travel through food and history why not join us at https://plus.acast.com/s/the-delicious-legacy.
 Hosted on Acast.
 See acast.com/privacy for more information.